megaport/terraform-provider-megaport/docs/data-sources/cloud_port_lookup.md

 page_title: "megaport_cloud_port_lookup Data Source - terraform-provider-megaport"
 subcategory: ""
 description: |-
   Cloud Port Lookup Data Source.
-Returns an array of cloud service provider ports that match the specified criteria.
+Returns an array of ALL cloud service provider ports that match the specified criteria.
-  This data source allows you to find and select the appropriate cloud ports for your VXC connections, including support for both public and secure partner ports.
+  This data source provides complete visibility into available cloud ports, returning multiple results for you to filter and select from based on your specific requirements.
-  Unlike the partner data source, this returns ALL matching ports, allowing you to choose the most suitable one for your requirements.
+  Unlike the legacy partner data source, this returns the full list of matching ports, giving you complete control over port selection.
 ---

 # megaport_cloud_port_lookup (Data Source)

 Cloud Port Lookup Data Source.
-Returns an array of cloud service provider ports that match the specified criteria.
+Returns an array of ALL cloud service provider ports that match the specified criteria.
-This data source allows you to find and select the appropriate cloud ports for your VXC connections, including support for both public and secure partner ports.
+This data source provides complete visibility into available cloud ports, returning multiple results for you to filter and select from based on your specific requirements.
-Unlike the partner data source, this returns ALL matching ports, allowing you to choose the most suitable one for your requirements.
+Unlike the legacy partner data source, this returns the full list of matching ports, giving you complete control over port selection.

 ## Example Usage